infinum/frontend-handbook/React/Recipes/Session Handling.md

 ## Motivation

-Almost every application we create, there is some a session.
-What is saved in this session is not important now.
-The session needs to be accessible in our components and based on that data we can restrict/allow users accesses to a page.
+In almost every application we create, there is some session. _What is saved in this session is not essential now._ The session needs to be accessible in our components and based on that data, we can restrict/allow users access to a page.

 ## `useSession` hook

-In order to make a session accessible in the React component we'll create a `useSession` hook that will expose a session.
+To make a session accessible in the React component, we'll create a `useSession` hook that will expose a session.

 ### SWR example